Eastern Tiger Salamander (Ambystoma tigrinum)

+Species of Greatest Conservation Need.
 A valid fishing license is required to possess this species as bait.
-Easter tiger salamanders are found throughout Iowa, although they remain underground most of the year.
+Tiger salamanders are found throughout Iowa, although they remain underground most of the year.

 This is a large Iowa salamander with specimens up to 13 inches long.
 Adults are black to gray in ground color with irregular yellow spots all over the body.
 These spots vary intensively among individuals; there may be yellow spots or the yellow pigment may take over so that the black is reduced to a network of lines.
 Usually, adults have a yellow lower lip and throat.
 They have 11 to 14 costal grooves and there are four toes on the front and five on the back feet.
 Larvae have bushy gills and are much paler in coloration than adults.

 No subspecies of the eastern tiger salamander, Ambystoma tigrinum, are currently recognized.
 Western forms of the tiger salamander almost surely exist in Iowa (under current taxonomy, likely the western tiger salamander, Ambystoma mavortium, subspecies blotched tiger salamander, Ambystoma mavortium melanostictum), but until studies elucidate the uncertain taxonomy and range of the tiger salamander complex, I list only the eastern tiger salamander as occurring in Iowa.

 The eastern tiger salamander is found throughout the entire state of Iowa.

 Everywhere.
 This species is found in open fields, prairies, cultivated fields, pastures, forests, and even towns.
 A primary requirement is ponds, lakes, marshes or other permanent bodies of water in which to breed.